dzalf/ATMEGA32U4-MU-Nakeduino/README.md

 **WELCOME EVERYONE!** :wave:

-This is the repository for the Nakeduino Leonardo/Pro Micro based on the [ATMEGA32U4-MU](http://ww1.microchip.com/downloads/en/devicedoc/atmel-7766-8-bit-avr-atmega16u4-32u4_datasheet.pdf) that I've been selling online (link to be added soon!)
+This is the repository for the Nakeduino Leonardo/Pro Micro based on the [ATMEGA32U4-MU](http://ww1.microchip.com/downloads/en/devicedoc/atmel-7766-8-bit-avr-atmega16u4-32u4_datasheet.pdf) that I've been selling in [Tindie](https://www.tindie.com/products/IvoryCircuits/arduino-atmega32u4-mu-breakout-board-nakeduino/)

 It is a breakout board designed for those who are looking for a solution for prototyping standalone Arduinos.
 With this bare board you will have full control of your design before implementing your own standalone Arduino in your projects.